LilBread402/Kerbal-Exploration-Initiative/README.md

 # Kerbal-Exploration-Initiative
-Part mod for Kerbal Space Program
+Part mod for Kerbal Space Program aimed at adding vehicles from the Strategic Defence Initiative (roughly 1983-1993)

+Requires B9 partswitch and Animated Decouplers to work

 All Rights Reserved.